-There are 5 ways to get engaged with GEO BON:Become an individual member
+There are 4 ways to get engaged with GEO BON:

+The five Working Groups are the core of GEO BON and you are warmly welcome to join.
+Working Groups develop and implement specific thematic aspects of GEO BON.
+Please contact a WG chair and express your interest in the activities of the WG.
 Any expert may participate in a Working Group, pending approval by the WG leads based on declaration of interest and submission of Curriculum Vitae.
-WG leads can be suggested by the MC, but are elected by the members of the WG and confirmed by the IC.
+WG leads can be suggested by the Managing Committee (MC), but are elected by the members of the WG and confirmed by the Implementation Committee (IC).

-The regional and topical BON’s are very active parts of GEO BON and you are warmly welcome to join.
+The regional and thematic BON’s are very active parts of GEO BON and you are warmly welcome to join.
 Please contact the chair of a BON and express your interest in their activities.
 BON’s develop and implement specific thematic aspects of GEO BON at a regional scale or for a specific topic.
 Learn more at the pages of the specific BON’s.

 Any expert may participate in a BON, pending approval by the BON’s leads based on declaration of interest and submission of Curriculum Vitae.
 BON leads can be suggested by the MC, but are elected by the members of the BON and confirmed by the IC.

-For more information in our Biodiversity Observation Network please dont hesitate to contact the GEO BON secretariat.
+For more information in our Biodiversity Observation Network please don’t hesitate to contact the GEO BON Secretariat.